campworkcoeman/campworkcoeman.org/boy-scouts/program-areas.md

 ## Shooting Sports

 Rifle shooting, shotgun shooting, and archery are always popular activities.
+Older Scouts can participate in the pilot Pistol Shooting Program.
 Muzzle loading rifle shooting and tomahawk throwing are a great part of the Shawtown Wilderness Trek for older Scouts.